 Each morning at drop-off, a staff person will greet you at your car with your child’s sign in sheet, intake form, and a no touch thermometer.
 The intake form asks questions regarding possible exposure to Coronavirus and your child’s health that day.
 The temperature of the child will then be taken by the parent, and shown to the staff member to be recorded, and to ensure that no children in our care have a temperature of 100.4° or higher.

-What happens if a child develops a temperature of 100.4° or higher while at camp?
+What happens if a child develops a temperature of 100.4° or higher while in childcare?

 We will have an isolation room at each of our locations, where the child will wait, with a counselor, until they are picked up.
 The parent/guardian will be immediately notified to come and pickup, and child would be allowed to return after 24 hours with no fever.

-What happens if there is a confirmed case of Coronavirus from an enrolled child or staff member at summer camp?
+What happens if there is a confirmed case of Coronavirus from an enrolled child or staff member at summer childcare?

 If there is a confirmed case within a program, that site will be shut down for a minimum of 14 days to ensure proper cleaning and disinfecting, as well as staff/children exposed to quarantine for that time as well.